Adeas/DotnetApiDemo/README.md

 docker-compose -f <docker-compose-file> up
 ```

-You can also run docker-compose in detached mode using -d flag, then you can stop it whenever needed by the following command:
+You can also run docker-compose in detached mode using the -d flag, then you can stop it whenever needed by the following command:

 ```
 docker-compose stop